Jerl92/McPlayer/README.md

 <img style="max-width: 100%;" src="https://i.ibb.co/R6G5xTt/bulk-add-album.png" />

 ## Changelog
+1.5 - Add AJAX search and add load state on page refresh.</br>
+1.4 - In shortcode for previously played show all user previously played.</br>
 1.3 - Add albums in AJAX search.</br>
 1.2 - Add shortcode to show the lasted played songs.</br>
 1.0 - Add the paid-memberships-pro plugin to make free user have limited playing time, only 10% of a song.</br>